MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/100_assemble_electronics.md

 ![Mainboard Mount with self-tappers](../img/assemble_electronics/assemble_electronics_step_10.png){: .shadow}

+!!! tip
+    Make sure your SD card is installed before installing the board!

 ---

 Mount the mainboard to the side extrusions of the electronics table using M5x10mm BHCS.